open-component-model/ocm/docs/reference/ocm_add.md

-## ocm add
+## ocm add &mdash; Add Resources Or Sources To A Component Archive

-Add resources or sources to a component archive

 ### Synopsis